cvhariharan/videosync/README.md

 A peer-to-peer video syncing tool.
 Uses webrtc for communication.
 No video is transmitted, only the information necessary to sync the video is sent over a text based protocol.
 The same video file should be present with both the peers if a local video has to be synced.

 Videosync connects to mpv using IPC to play the video.
+A TURN server may be required if the ICE connection fails.

 ## Dependencies
 - [mpv](https://mpv.io/)